 Catalog Number: CG-0040

-This trilobite tail, also known as a pygidium was embedded in Brush Creek Limestone.
-By the Carboniferous, trilobites were on the decline, and evolution was making them smaller and smaller.
-Only the order Proetida survived into the Carboniferous, and later died out at the end of the Permian.
+I found this trilobite tail, also known as a pygidium, embedded in Brush Creek Limestone.
+By the Carboniferous, trilobites were on the decline, and evolution made them smaller.
+Only the order Proetida survived into the Carboniferous and died out at the end of the Permian.

-It would appear the two species to represent the Brush Creek limestone are Ameura missouriensis (Shumard) and Ditomopyge scitula (Meek & Worthen).
-This could be a tail from either one.
-In the Ames Limestone, Ditomopyge decurtata (Gheyselinck) can be found.
+Two species represent the Brush Creek limestone: Ameura missouriensis (Shumard) and Ditomopyge scitula (Meek & Worthen).
+This specimen could be a tail from either one.
+In the Ames Limestone, one can find Ditomopyge decurtata (Gheyselinck).

 Pennsylvanian Trilobite Diagram